2018 Medical Benefits Plan Design

 Two of the committees – FSBC and JCIB – are composed mainly of faculty, and were formed on the University principle of shared governance, while the HCAC includes both faculty and administration, and was formed on the principle of strategic expertise and implementation of benefits decisions.

-Click on the video below to learn more about the role faculty played in the 2018 medical benefits plan design.
+Click on the video below to learn more about the role faculty played in the 2018 medical and prescription drug benefits plan design.

 Six Guiding Principles